Understanding The Impact Of Pest Birds On Your Business

 Home / The Orkin Blog / Understanding The Impact Of Pest Birds On Your Business

-Pest birds invading your commercial property are not only a nuisance, but can also put your business, customers and employees at risk.
-Whether it is potential health risks and hazards that can be associated with bird droppings or liability risks that can lead to legal actions, pest birds can be nothing but trouble.
-Here are some of the issues that pest birds can bring to your business.
+Pest birds are more than just a nuisance; they pose serious risks to your business, customers, and employees.
+From health hazards associated with bird droppings to liability risks that could lead to legal action, pest birds can create significant trouble.
+Here are some of the key issues pest birds can bring to your commercial property.

 Safety Hazard

 Bird droppings can pose serious liability risks if left unaddressed.
-As a build-up of bird droppings on sidewalks and paved surfaces can be a serious fall hazard.
-Droppings can be slippery when stepped on, which may cause a critical incident to occur on your commercial property and could open the door for serious legal implications for both yourself, as well as your business.
+The build-up of bird droppings on sidewalks and paved surfaces creates a serious fall hazard.
+Droppings are slippery when stepped on, which may cause critical incidents on your property and expose your business to severe legal implications.

 Disease Risks